RandintN/setun-simulator/README.md

 Live site: https://randintn.github.io/setun-simulator/?lang=en-us

-This repository contains a browser-based simulator (emulator UI) of the Soviet ternary computer Setun (MCVM), implemented as a static web application using HTML, CSS, and vanilla JavaScript.
+This repository contains a browser-based simulator (simulator UI) of the Soviet ternary computer Setun (MCVM), implemented as a static web application using HTML, CSS, and vanilla JavaScript.

 ---